-Among the most important of the domestic servants where housemaids whose duties were were varied.
+Among the most important of the domestic servants where housemaids whose duties were varied.
 Of the housemaids, the maid responsible for supervising the other maids was known as the Upper Housemaid.
 She, along with the other housemaids, was responsible to “undertake the management of all the household business of a gentleman’s family.”
-This meant cleaning the house from top to bottom.
-Although cleaning was something most servants did, it was difficult at times for the staff to determine exactly who was responsible for what.
+This meant cleaning the house from top to bottom, and although cleaning was something most servants did, it was difficult at times for the staff to determine exactly who was responsible for what.
 However, in general, the housemaid was responsible for numerous duties that ranged from cleaning fireplaces to opening and closing shutters to dusting, polishing, and cleaning mirrors, paintings, and wall hangings.

 In a regular household, the Upper Housemaid rose before the sun (around five o’clock).
 Her first duties of the day included opening the shutters in the sitting room, removing any superfluous articles from the breakfast-room or library, and preparing the stoves, fireplaces, and hearths to be cleaned.
 She rolled up the hearth rugs, carefully shook them out, laid down canvas to keep the area clean and then raked the ashes, swept them up, and brushed the fireplace.
 The fireplace also had to be shined and any tarnish or spots acquired from constant use were rubbed first with oil, emery paper or brick dust was next applied, and finally scouring paper was used.
-The back and sides of the fireplace were also brushed with black-lead and rubbed dry with a hard brush that was kept particularly for such purposes.
+The back and sides of the fireplace were also brushed with black-lead and rubbed dry with a hard brush that was kept for such purposes.
 Once or twice a week, marble hearths were washed with “flannel, dipped in a strong hot lather of soap and water, which … [was] cleaned off and wiped dry with a linen cloth.”
 Hearths of common stone were scoured with soap, sand, and cold water, before being dried with a clean house cloth.

 Carpets also had to be cleaned.
-This was accomplished “with a hard brush, dipped in soft water, in which bran … [was] boiled.”
+This was accomplished by housemaids “with a hard brush, dipped in soft water, in which bran … [was] boiled.”
 While the carpet was wet it was also rubbed with fuller’s earth — a clay material that absorbs oil and grease — and then laid in the sun to dry.
 This process was repeated two to three times and then the carpet was beaten for a final time to remove any fuller’s earth remnants.

-The bedroom was one of the most important responsibilities of the housemaid, and it needed more than just cleaning.
+The bedroom was one of the most important responsibilities of the housemaids, and it needed more than just cleaning.
 Unpleasant smells needed to be handled, frozen water pipes prevented, beds warmed, bugs destroyed, and the dampness in the bedroom prevented or detected.
 To ensure the bedroom was clean, besides the daily and weekly cleanings, twice a year the Upper Housemaid conducted a thorough cleaning.
 This included cleaning bed furniture, wainscoting, counterpanes, blankets, and pillows.
 Additionally, the “beds and mattresses [were] beat, carded, cleaned, and re-made, [with] the purity of the feathers, wool, [and] hair … employed for the mattresses or cushions, being very important.”

 Besides cleaning and restuffing mattresses, furniture placement in the room was important.
 It was recommended that the “bedstead should not be placed near a wall, but stand free … and if possible in the middle of the chamber.”
 Part of the reason for such placement was not only to deter bugs but also to prevent some terrible accident because if lightning struck, it supposedly took “its direction along the walls.”
 Ventilation in the bedroom was another important consideration as it was said to be “the great preservative of health.”
 Therefore, every day, after the family dressed and left their rooms, the bedding was shook out and the windows thrown open for several hours to air out the room and “to carry off the effluvia from … bed-clothes.”